ok885/ROCK-PAPER-SCISSOR-GAME-/README.md

 # ROCK-PAPER-SCISSOR-GAME-
  This code is a basic Arduino program that uses 3 servos, and an ultrasonic sensor to create an interactive system which i have turned into a game
-*Purpose of the Code:
-The program uses an ultrasonic sensor to measure the distance between the sensor and an object.
-If the distance is less than 20 cm, one of three servo motors is randomly activated.
-The chosen servo motor rotates to 179 degrees, waits for 1 second, and then returns to its default position of 90 degrees.
-*Key Components:-
-Ultrasonic Sensor (HC-SR04):
-Pins 11 (Trigger) and 10 (Echo) are used to send and receive signals.
-The function checkdistance_11_10() calculates the distance to an object by measuring the time it takes for the ultrasonic wave to travel to the object and back.
-Servo Motors:
-Three servo motors are connected to pins 3, 6, and 9.
-When triggered, the selected servo rotates to 179 degrees and then returns to 90 degrees.
-Random Activation:
-The global variable A is assigned a random number between 0 and 3.
-Based on the value of A, one of the three servos is activated.
-*Applications:
-Interactive Installations: This setup could be part of an interactive system where proximity triggers movement, like waving robotic arms.
-Robotics: Useful for obstacle detection and response.
-Educational Projects: Demonstrates the integration of sensors and actuators with Arduino.

 code:-